elena-lpz/week01-assignment/README.md

 - I installed the Google font "Sora" to use on my page
 - I installed fontawesome icons
 - I used svgs as well to show 2 ways of doing this.
-- I added a bacground image to the footer, to achieve a similar look to the different sections of the example page provided in this assigment
+- I added a background image to the footer, to achieve a similar look to the different sections of the example page provided in this assigment
+- Finally I followed the instructions for this week's lesson: Interaction with Audio and Video Elements.
+And added my own audio player using Javascript

 ## Problems encountered